“I’ve been having these tremors”

 Therapy started

-Twice a week, one hour on the ergometer, once a week physiotherapy.
+One hour on the ergometer twice a week, physical therapy once a week.
 And exercises with the hard-shell ball, which loosens up the muscles.
-Häupl smiles: "The ball trembles.
-So it's not me shaking with the ball, but the ball shaking with my hand."
-As far as his future prognosis is concerned, the former head of the city is relaxed: "I'm not afraid.
-I've already developed a certain resilience.
-The cancer diagnosis was much worse."
+Häupl with a smile: “The ball shakes.
+So it’s not me shaking with the ball, but the ball shaking with my hand.”
+As for his outlook on the future, the former mayor remains calm: “I’m not afraid.
+I’ve already developed a certain resilience.
+The cancer diagnosis was much worse.”

-Things only got really serious in terms of health in 2020.
-In an interview with Krone, Häupl said at the time: "I had an early form of kidney cancer and an operation that went extremely well, but then problems arose afterwards.
-For example with an abscess and sepsis.
-There is only a one percent chance of all this happening, but I was shouting 'here' everywhere.
-It was an extreme challenge for the doctors, including my wife, and also for me.
-Twelve weeks in hospital is intense."
+His health situation only became truly serious in 2020.
+In an interview with the “Krone” at the time, Häupl said: “I had an early-stage form of kidney cancer and underwent surgery that went extremely well, but then complications arose afterward.
+Things like an abscess and sepsis.
+The odds of all that happening are only one percent, but I was screaming ‘Here!’ everywhere.
+That was an extreme challenge for the doctors, including my wife, and for me as well.
+Twelve weeks in the hospital is pretty intense.”

-Following his Parkinson's diagnosis, Häupl will retain all his functions, such as that of President of Volkshilfe Wien.
-And Häupl won't have to give up his trademark white spritz either: "My quality of life isn't so impaired that I can't drink any more."
+Following his Parkinson’s diagnosis, Häupl will retain all his roles, such as that of president of Volkshilfe Wien.
+And Häupl won’t have to give up his trademark white spritzer either: “My quality of life isn’t so limited that I can’t have one anymore.”

 This article has been automatically translated,